 Certified in Conflict Resolution Mediation,

-Following graduation from Columbia Law School as a Harlan Fiske Stone Scholar, Professor Dyson practiced law with the firm of Simpson Thacher & Bartlett where he specialized in mergers and acquisitions, securities and leverage buyouts valued at approximately $166 billion.
-Professor Dyson has also participated in the landmark school finance litigation and in federal civil rights enforcement as the Special Projects team attorney for the U.S. Department of Education Office for Civil Rights (OCR) where he was recognized for his work in inter-district funding cases.
-A member of the Bar of the U.S Supreme Court, he has also served as the national chairperson of the Association of American Law Schools (AALS) Section on Education Law, the national executive board member of the AALS Section of Minority Groups, and a program coordinator of the Merrill Lynch Philanthropic Foundation recognized by the White House.
-In addition, he has served as educational policy adviser to the Texas State Legislature Joint Select Committee on Public School Finance, and has taught law on the faculties of Columbia University, the City University of New York, Southern Methodist University Dedman School of Law, T. Jefferson School of Law, and Suffolk University Law School.
+Following graduation from Columbia Law School as a Harlan Fiske Stone Scholar, Professor Dyson is an executive Committee member of the Truth, Racial Healing & Transformation Campus Center, the Truth & Reconciliation Committee, Justice Now For All Police Accountability Center, and has practiced law with the firm of Simpson Thacher & Bartlett LLP.
+Professor Dyson has also participated in the landmark school finance litigation and in federal civil rights enforcement as the Special Projects Enforcement Counsel for the U.S. Department of Education Office for Civil Rights (OCR) where he was recognized for his work in inter-district funding cases.
+A member of the Bar of the U.S. Supreme Court, he has also served as the national chairperson of the Association of American Law Schools (AALS) Section on Education Law, the national executive board member of the AALS Section of Minority Groups, and a program coordinator of the Merrill Lynch Philanthropic Foundation recognized by the White House.
+In addition, he has served as educational policy adviser to the Texas State Legislature Joint Select Committee on Public School Finance.
+He is also the co-founder of the Crawford Legal Institute Mentorship Bond (CLIMB) program, an educational pipeline mentorship initiative with Crawford High School that recently won the California State Bar Diversity Award for Excellence.
+Professor Dyson has taught law on the faculties of Columbia University, the City University of New York, Southern Methodist University Dedman School of Law, T. Jefferson School of Law, and Suffolk University Law School.

 Prof. Dyson is a certified member of the Bar of the nation's highest court, the Supreme Court of the United States of America, as well as the New York State Supreme Court and the New York Court of Appeals.
 He is also registered counsel at the U.S. Department of Justice EOIR, and the U.S. Department of Homeland Security USCIS, a law clerk to the NAACP Legal Defense Fund, a certified mediator, a financial services professional.
 Mr. Dyson has extensive experience representing major institutions and a variety of clients.
 Mr. Dyson has: